 - 1. If the complaint cannot be resolved to the satisfaction of the student, the student should discuss the issue with his or her Program Director.
 The Program Director will consider the complaint and attempt to bring the issue to a satisfactory resolution. - a.
 In certain situations, the Program Director may refer the complaint to an appropriate University committee.
 The respective committee will consider the complaint and provide a written recommendation to the Program Director. - b.
 The Program Director will consider the committee recommendation and notify the student in writing of the decision. - c.
-Written documentation regarding the resolution will be placed in the student's file and maintained for 6 years past the student's last date of attendance. - After following the steps above, the student may submit a formal written complaint to the Grievance Committee. - a.
-The complaint will be investigated by the Grievance Committee and a written response will be provided to the student. - b.
+Written documentation regarding the resolution will be placed in the student's file and maintained for 6 years past the student's last date of attendance. - 2.
+After following the steps above, the student may submit a formal written complaint to the Grievance Committee. - a.
+The complaint will be investigated by the Grievance Committee and a written response will be provided to the student.

+Fall 2018 Student Handbook for University of St. Augustine for Health Sciences b.
 The original written complaint, a copy of the response, and a description of any actions taken as a result of the complaint will be maintained on file for 6 years past the student's last date of attendance.